Immigrants & Immigration

 What kind of hearing happens in immigration court?

 In removal cases, there are two types of hearings.
 The first kind of hearing is a master calendar hearing.
-The judge will ask the detained person whether they admit or deny the charges against them, and whether they will try to fight the deportation.
+A master calendar hearing is usually short and may be used by the immigration judge to gather basic information about the case.
+The judge will ask the detained person whether they admit or deny the charges against them.
+These charges are listed on the Notice to Appear (NTA).
+The judge will also ask whether they will try to fight the deportation.
 They have a right to ask for a continuance or a delay at the hearing.
 This could give them time to try to get a lawyer.
+Immigration laws are complicated and can change frequently.
+A person who wants to fight their deportation should speak to an immigration attorney to help them with their case.
 The detained person may have several master calendar hearings before presenting their full case.

-The second kind of hearing is the individual calendar or merits hearing.
-At this hearing, the detainee and their lawyer give the reasons why the detainee cannot or should not be deported.
+The second kind of hearing is the individual or merits hearing.
+At this hearing, the detained person and their lawyer give the reasons why the detainee cannot or should not be deported.

 If the detained person fails to attend any of their immigration court hearings, they may receive an In Absentia Order of Removal.
-This is an order deporting, or removing the detainee.
-It is difficult to remove this order once it is in place, so it is important for detainees to be present for hearings.
+This is an order of removal that the judge issues even though the immigrant did not attend their immigration hearing.
+It is difficult to fight this order once it is in place, so it is important for immigrants to be present for all hearings.